MotorsportUJI/teensy4.1-slcan/README.md

 Build using VScode and platformio

 # Usage

 Tested on linux only\
-Flash the program to the teensy using platformio (or your ide of choice) then,
+Flash the program to the teensy using platformio (or your ide of choice)\
+then:

 ## Requirements:
     $ python3-can
     $ can-utils